MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-get-started.md

 ## Prerequisites
 To create a new console project, obtain the NuGet package, then compile and build the application, you'll need [Visual Studio 2015](https://www.visualstudio.com/) or above installed on your computer.

+Enusre you have the following configuration values from previous steps:

+1. **AAD tenant**.
+This value identifies the tenant your database resides in.
+1. **AAD application ID**.
+This value identifies the AAD app you registered earlier.
+1. **AAD application redirect URI**.
+This value speciifies the redirect URI used when you are prompted to login.
+1. **Environment ID**.
+This value identifies the PowerApps environment that contains your target CDS database.

 ## [Microsoft internal] Sample console application